JRHB314/UnityWorkshop/README.md

 You'll also need to create a Unity account.
 You can either do that on the website or after you open up the Unity program.

+## Goals

+This workshop will focus on 2D pixel art in a top-down RPG style.
+It will start with simply creating a character that can walk around a scene.
+This may eventually be expanded to include creating dialogue, fighting enemies, and other such elements.